wp-plugins/very-simple-favicon-manager/readme.txt

 == DESCRIPTION ==
 This is a very simple plugin to add an IOS or Android app icon or a favicon in the address bar of your browser.

-When no favicon or app icon is added, the default WordPress favicon or app icon will be used.
+When no favicon or app icon is added, a default favicon or app icon will be used.

 Question?
 Please take a look at the FAQ section.